 According to Judge James Y. Campbell in his history of Anderson County gives credit for laying out the town the town becoming Jerome to Dr. George W. Cooper.
 Location of the town was Section 35, Township 20, range 18.
 The plat for the townsite was filed at the land office in Lecompton on December 26, 1857.
 Kansas was still a territory at this time.
-Dr. Cooper had a lithographed map of Jerome showing steamboats paddling up and down the Pottawatomie Creek with busy wharves and streets lined with impressive buildings crowded with people.
+Dr. Cooper had a lithographed map of Jerome, as the town was first named, showing steamboats paddling up and down the Pottawatomie Creek with busy wharves and streets lined with impressive buildings crowded with people.
 Many lots were sold in the town and years later landowners would come to Anderson County to look at their property.

 Lumber was needed to build the town and J.B.
 Lambdin and sons built a sawmill near Jerome.
 Later in 1865 C.H.
 Lowry had a sawmill on Potawatomie Creek and S.W.
 Arrant built a small water powered sawmill on his farm.